rtts/debian/README.md

 Put that keyboard in your computer to good use!
 During my studies, I used LaTeX to write my thesis, but when other people email me Word and Excel files I use LibreOffice to open them.
-All are installed by default after running the playbook.
+Both are installed by default after running the playbook.

 ### Lego CAD editing

-I used [LDCad](http://www.melkert.net/LDCad) to create building instructions for [my Lego models](https://jj.created.today/).
+I use [LDCad](http://www.melkert.net/LDCad) to create building instructions for [my Lego models](https://jj.created.today/).
 It's the only piece of non-open source software on my computer, but I've emailed the author and he assured me he would open source it before